-World’s first wellness centre accepting nudists opens in Paris
+World’s first wellness center accepting nudists opens in Paris

 Sportspeople that enjoy their activities in the simplest attire possible now have an unprecedented opportunity in the French capital.

-Local organisation defending the right to be naked, the Paris Naturists’ Association, launched a wellness centre that accepts nudists for exercise sessions two evenings a week.
+A local organization defending the right to be naked, the Paris Naturists’ Association, launched a wellness center that accepts nudists for exercise sessions two evenings a week.